TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 29/1 Chronicles 29.5.md

 ---

-of gold for the [things of] gold, and of silver for the [things of] silver, and for all manner of work [to be made] by the hands of artificers.
-Who then offereth willingly to consecrate himself this day unto Jehovah?
+of gold for the [things of] gold, and of silver for the [things of] silver, and for all kinds of work [to be made] by the hands of artificers.
+Who then offers willingly to consecrate himself this day to Yahweh?"